glouppe/info8010-deep-learning/lecture2.md

 - This results in a limited capacity of learning.

 .width-100[![](figures/lec2/vanishing-gradient.png)]

-.center[Backpropagated gradients normalized histograms (Glorot and Bengio, 2010).<br> Gradients for layers far from the output vanish to zero. ]
+.caption[Backpropagated gradients normalized histograms (Glorot and Bengio, 2010).<br> Gradients for layers far from the output vanish to zero. ]

 ---